 The Lion King is Disney’s spectacular and multi award-winning musical based on the animated film, now playing at the Lyceum Theatre in London.

 Lyceum Theatre.
-SPECIAL MEAL & SHOW TICKETS AVAILABLE
+SPECIAL MEAL DEALS & SHOW TICKETS AVAILABLE

 Sunday Shows: Sundays at 5pm

 Jersey Boys follows the rags-to-riches tale of Frankie Valli and the Four Seasons and features such hits as Sherry, Big Girls Don’t Cry, Can’t Take My Eyes Off of You and Oh, What a Night.